A3gisS3c/YASD/README.md

 Additionally, this dashboard adopts a group-based approach utilizing Wazuh groups to organize and manage data more effectively.

 ## Installation
+To install this project on your local machine, follow these steps:

+1. **Clone the repository**:
+2. **Navigate to the project directory**: cd YASD/
+3. **Run the installation script**: chmod +x install.sh && ./install.sh

 # Screenshots
 Alerts >= 12 for all groups